canonical/certification-docs/Policy_Guide.rst

 * Memory amount changes (e.g. 4 GiB to 16 GiB) *unless* that includes an increase in the number of memory slots physically on the board.

-* Adding or removing a PCI optional device such as a RAID or external network controller

 Whenever a question of re-certification comes up, the Certification Team will investigate the situation and make a decision on a case-by-case basis.